An Affair to Die For: Plot

 Holly wakes to find herself handcuffed to a railing in the room and accuses Everett of being a serial killer, warning him that Russell will bring the police force to stop him.
-Everett finds Russell beaten and bound to a wheelchair in the bedroom.
+Everett finds Russell beaten and in a wheelchair in the bedroom.
 Everett releases Holly and they watch Russell die from an injection of an unknown drug.
 A person with a disguised voice calls them and gives the ultimatum that only one of the two lovers is permitted to check out of the hotel to return to family life.
 Holly stabs and kills Everett, then receives a call instructing her to microwave the phone to destroy it.
 She is invited to come to 513 to learn the whole story, but when she arrives she finds a surveillance system monitoring her and Everett's hotel room as well and discovers Everett's wife Lydia bound and blindfolded in the bathtub with her ring finger missing.
 Holly unties her and checks the contents of a memory card hidden away by Everett before his death, revealing that Lydia was involved in the plot.
 Lydia enters and confesses that she killed Everett's other two lovers, then grabs the memory card, breaks it, and flushes it down the toilet.
 Holly smashes a glass vase over Lydia's head, killing her as two security guards force their way into the room and demand that she surrender.